ShreyaaChauhan/Thesis_Document_Image_Classification/Docs/thesis_planning.md

 15th November 2022
 - [ ] Dig more into topic Class-Balanced Loss Based on Effective Number of Samples eg https://arxiv.org/abs/1901.05555 find more papers and methods to do so
 - [X] Dig more into metrices for classification loss eg BCE, cross entropy

+21st November 2022
+- [ ] Explore Rich
+- [ ] Implement it into existing code